Make It in America

 "Make It in America" is a song performed by the Victorious cast featuring American actress and singer Victoria Justice from the show's debut extended play (EP), Victorious 2.0: More Music from the Hit TV Show (2012).
-It was co-written by Justice and Martin Johnson.
-The track was released as the extended play's second and final single on May 15, 2012, through Columbia Records in association with Nickelodeon.
+Justice co-wrote the song with its producer Martin Johnson.
+The track was released as the extended play's third and final single on May 15, 2012, through Columbia Records in association with Nickelodeon.
 The song was featured in the show, where Tori Vega (Justice) performs it during a major award show.

 Musically, "Make It in America" is an upbeat pop, pop rock, and country pop track with lyrics about a person following after their dreams.
 The song received generally positive reviews from critics, who mostly praised its catchiness.
 It peaked at number one on the US Kid Digital Song Sales chart.
 An accompanying music video was released in 2012 and portrays Justice and the Victorious cast driving through Los Angeles.
 Justice performed the track live on The Ellen DeGeneres Show in May 2012.